lbryio/lbry.tech/documents/resources/repository-standards.md

 ## Style and Formatting Notes

-- Rely on autowrap instead of manually breaking up paragraphs with carriage return.
+- Rely on autowrap instead of manually breaking up paragraphs with a carriage return.